 In the College of Education, the aviation programs are accredited by the Federal Aviation Administration.
 OSU was the first university in Oklahoma with a program receiving this designation.
 The counseling psychology program and the school psychology program are accredited by the American Psychological Association.
-The school psychology program also is accredited by the National Association of School Psychologists.
+The school Psychology program also is accredited by the National Association of School Psychologists.
 The counseling program with options in Community Counseling and School Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The leisure studies program, with options in leisure service management and therapeutic recreation, is accredited by the National Recreation and Park Association in cooperation with the American Association for Leisure and Recreation.
-Athletic training is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-All professional education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE), Oklahoma Commission for Teacher Preparation, and the North Central Association of Colleges and Secondary Schools.
-Career and Technical education professional education programs are also accredited by the Oklahoma State Department of Career and Technical Education.
+Athletic training is accredited by the Commission on Accreditation (NCATE), Oklahoma Commission for Teacher Preparation, and the North Central Association of Colleges and Secondary Schools.
+Career and Technical education professional education programs are accredited by the Oklahoma State Department of Career and Technical Education.